pizlonator/fil-c-website/source/index.md

 ## What is Fil-C?

 Fil-C is a fanatically compatible memory-safe implementation of C and C++.
 Lots of software compiles and runs with Fil-C with zero or minimal changes.
 All memory safety errors are caught as Fil-C panics.
 Fil-C achieves this using a combination of [concurrent garbage collection](fugc.html) and invisible capabilities ([InvisiCaps](invisicaps.html)).
 Every possibly-unsafe C and C++ operation is checked.
-Fil-C has no `unsafe` escape hatch of any kind.
+Fil-C has no `unsafe` statement and only limited FFI to unsafe code.

 ## Key Features